VictoriaT87/level_up_loot_vt/README.md

     - Could not achieve full whitespace validation for forms.

+- #### What I Tried:

   - The contact form currently allows users to submit messages that aren't stripped, e.g "C C C".
 Looking into this, I found some answers which were to set the model fields to have "blank=False" and "null=False" but this didn't work.
 I then tried to clean the data on the field using the clean() method but again, this didn't work.
 [Trim whitespaces from charField](https://stackoverflow.com/questions/5043012/django-trim-whitespaces-from-charfield)
   - The fields do all have to be filled in or the form will fail to send with an error message explaing all fields must be filled in, this was the best I could achieve for the form currently.

 <br>